cbeitzell/run_analysis/README.md

 activityDef <- read.table("activity_labels.txt")
 ```

 <p>Now that the labels have been gathered and modified, the datasets for training and test can be created.
 This is done using the getData function, which will be explained further on.
-For now it returns the data set for either the training or test, containing the subject id, activity translated to a description, and the std() and mean() data with description variable names.
-The data has not been modified at this point to find the averaged.</p>
+It returns the data set for either the training or test, containing the subject id, activity translated to a description, and the std() and mean() data with description variable names.
+The data has not been modified at this point to find the averaged, and is not tidy yet.</p>
 ```
 trainDF <- getData("train",featureDef$V2,activityDef,meanStdList)
 testDF <- getData("test",featureDef$V2,activityDef,meanStdList)
 ```
 <p>The data now needs to be combined into one set and ordered.
-This is done using the rbind to unionize the data, and arrange the order it by SUbject and Activity.</p>
+This is done using the rbind to unionize the data, and arrange the order it by Subject and Activity.</p>
 ```
 totalDF <- arrange(rbind(trainDF,testDF), Subject, Activity)
 ```